The 5 Best Vegetables for Dogs | Snack Guide

 One way to sift out foods that don't agree with your dog is to introduce ingredients one at a time.
 Start adding foods and give each one a few weeks before you introduce another.

 That way, you'll know which ingredients are causing problems.
+Even "superfoods for dogs" can be damaging to certain dogs.
 If you start to notice a negative change of any kind, you can scrap that ingredient and move onto the next.

 When you introduce everything at once, it's a lot harder to figure out where the problem is coming from.